Last updated on February 12, 2026

 Kokusho, the Evening Star

 Kokusho, the Evening Star is a card that benefits from having more opponents in a game.
-You can deal damage to every opponent and gain life equal to the total amount of damage done.
-This dragon spirit can help finish off mono-black or Rakdos () strategies by dealing five direct damage when it dies.
+You can deal damage to every opponent and gain life equal to the total amount of life loss inflicted.
+This dragon spirit can help finish off mono-black or Rakdos () strategies, especially if you can recur and sacrifice it multiple times.

 Junji, the Midnight Sky